-The oldest proof of Samhain celebrations may come from the “Mound of the Hostages,” an ancient passage tomb where the Celts buried the ashes of their dead.
-They built the mound between 3000 and 2500 BC, and they specifically designed it so that on only two days each year the sun would shine into the structure to light up the passageway.
-Those two days were on February 1, called Imbolc, and November 1, called Samhain.
+The origin of Halloween may go back much further than we once thought.
+The Mound of the Hostages in Ireland was an ancient passage tomb built between 3000 BCE-2500 BCE.
+It was a place where the Neolithic people of Ireland buried the ashes and bones of their dead.
+They specifically designed it so that on only two days each year, the sun would shine into the structure to light up the passageway.
+One of those days was February 1, the festival of Imbolc, and the second was November 1 – the day of Samhain.

 What Was the Purpose of Samhain?

 The Celts celebrated Samhain by lighting large bonfires where the community gathered together.
 The fire helped their dead find their way to the other side.
 It also protected humans from otherworldly beings and the smoke was considered to be very cleansing.
 At these gatherings, animals and foods were sacrificed to keep destructive forces at bay and protect the herds and people throughout winter.
-The Druids foretold the future and recited Celtic folk stories.
+The Druids foretold the future and recited folk stories.

-Romans may have had some influence on Celtic Samhain in the conquered lands by introducing apple trees.
+Romans may have had some direct influence on Celtic Samhain in the conquered lands by introducing apple trees.
 The apple tree was symbolic of the goddess of fruit trees, Pomona.
 Cutting into an apple reveals a shape similar to a pentagram, which gave the apple a magical quality.
-Pagans used it as a form of divination in a variety of ways.
+This eventually led to the game of “Apple Bobbing.”
+Interestingly, druids may have used it as a form of divination in a variety of ways.
 For example, if a girl successfully bobbed an apple, she would marry over the next year.
-The apple bobbing became a permanent part of the history of Halloween.
+The apple bobbing became a permanent part of Halloween.

-The Feralia appears to be another Roman festival that had an influence on the history of Halloween.
-The Romans celebrated it on February 21 on the last day of a 9-day festival called Parentalia.
+The Feralia was another Roman festival that had an influence on the history of Halloween and its predecessor, Samhain.
+The Romans celebrated on February 21 – the last day of a nine-day festival called Parentalia.
 This festival was also in honor of their deceased.
 Romans families celebrated Parentalia (parenti means relatives in Italian) mostly in private.
 It involved offerings of foods and wines to the family’s ancestors, heroes, and loved ones.
 On Feralia, the celebration became more public, where the Romans would make sacrifices to the dead.